 The first step is to get the attention of your audience.
 In Google, the battleground for attention is the search engine result pages (SERPs).
 So what can we do to capture our audience’s attention when they are scanning a SERP?
 Some interesting answers can be found in recent research conducted by Adrian Durow’s ConversionArium.
 Adrian’s team used eye-tracking software to analyse where on the screen participants attention was being drawn.
 In the image below, the position of the green dots represents where the participants were looking and the size represents for how long.
 This is indicative of where the participants’ attention was being drawn to in the process of evaluating a results relevance.
 As you can see, there is a crowding of dots around the start of the page title and around the domain name.

 I have summarised what part of the search listing caught the attention of the participants below.
 For a full review of Adrian’s findings please go here.

-- Domain names got more attention then other parts of the search listing
+- Domain names got more attention than other parts of the search listing

 - Listings with authorship are more powerful at drawing attention

-- Listings with keywords at the beginning of titles got more attention then those with keywords in the middle or at the end.
+- Listings with keywords at the beginning of titles got more attention than those with keywords in the middle or at the end.

 In addition to this, the following are tried and tested methods of getting the attention of your audience with your search listing.